Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Conclusion and Outlook

-In this work we explain why the combination of structured additive models and DNNs is not straightforward.
-We present a solution that provably allows the identification of structured effects in the presence of more flexible neural networks.
-We further develop a unified network architecture that combines SADR and DL by embedding the former into a neural network.
-Using an orthogonalization cell this enables the estimation of (interpretable) structured feature effects next to DNN predictors while ensuring identifiability between the different model parts.
-Simulations, benchmark and application studies demonstrate the generality of our proposed approach.
+In this work, we demonstrate why the combination of structured additive models and DNNs is not straightforward.
+We present a solution that provably permits the identification of structured effects in the presence of more flexible DNNs.
+We further develop a unified network architecture that combines SADR and DL by embedding the former into an overarching DNN.
+Using an orthogonalization cell enables the estimation of (interpretable) structured feature effects next to unstructured DNN predictors while ensuring identifiability of the structured model part(s).
+Simulations, benchmark studies, and a multimodal learning application demonstrate the generality and robustness of our proposed approach.

-\subsubsection{Acknowledgements}
+While ensuring identifiability and interpretability of structured effects in the additive predictor, we note that the orthogonalization approach is much more versatile and can be applied to various other use cases beyond the identification of structured effects.
+In particular, using the orthogonalization, a structured effect can be ``subtracted'' from a latent effect learned from an unstructured data input, e.g., to adjust for confounders.

+\section{Acknowledgements}

+We thank Almond St{\"o}cker and Dominik Thalmeier for their comments and helpful discussions.
 David R\"ugamer has been partly funded by the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036A.
-Nadja Klein acknowledges support through the Emmy Noether grant KL 3037/1-1 of the German research foundation (DFG).
-The authors of this work take full responsibilities for its content.
+Nadja Klein acknowledges support by the Deutsche Forschungsgemeinschaft (DFG; German research foundation) through the Emmy Noether grant KL 3037/1-1.